7 best payment systems for small business transactions in 2025

 Adyen: a payment platform for online and in-person payments.

-Clover: a Point of Sale (POS) system with built-in payment and commerce features.
+Clover: a POS system with built-in payment and commerce features.

 PayPal: a digital payment system with individual and business capabilities.